quangtmd/IT-Service/README.md

 ## 2. Deploy to Render (Manual Method)

-Since the Blueprint method (`render.yaml`) can sometimes be problematic, this manual method is more reliable.
+This manual method is more reliable than using a Blueprint.
 We will create two separate services: a **Web Service** for the backend and a **Static Site** for the frontend.

 ### Step 1: Database Setup on Remote Server